 Disclaimer: This article includes affiliate links for Interact.
-I became an Interact Partner/Affiliate after checking out their service, and I promise that I am sharing these links with you because I actively use Interact myself and can highly recommend their service.
+I became an Interact Partner/Affiliate after checking out their service, and I promise that I am sharing these links with you because I enjoy the service.
 If you make a purchase through these links, I make a commission at no extra cost to you.

 I love quizzes!

 When I was younger, I could spend hours reading magazines and, inevitably, I took a lot of quizzes.